 Teo Chew Temple located in Houston’s Chinatown

 Splashing waters of the fountain are below the central figure of Quan Am.
-She is also known by other names.
+Other names also know her.
 Quan Am is considered to be a divine being (a bodhisattva) who helps people through hardships and suffering.
-People pray to her much like some Christians pray to the Virgin Mary.
+People pray to her, much like some Christians pray to the Virgin Mary.

 Stone lions guard the exterior of the Teo Chew Temple.
 The male and female lions are always placed with the male on the right and female on the left as one looks at the entrance of a building from the outside.
 They symbolically take on a protective role and have been found in religious art several hundred years before the birth of Christ.

 Ancestral worship is important to Buddhists.
 They also revere their many different Gods.
-There are 14 major Gods represented in this temple.
-There are Gods representing wealth, nobility, virtues and even a God of war among others.
+Fourteen major Gods are represented in this temple.
+There are Gods representing wealth, nobility, virtues, and even a God of war, among others.

-There is a pervasive scent of incense and people place burning incense sticks in front of the gods to whom they kneel and pray.
-Gifts of food are also placed at tables in front of each diety figure.
+A pervasive scent of the incense is in the air.
+People place burning incense sticks in front of the gods to whom they kneel and pray.
+Gifts of food are also at tables in front of each deity figure.

-While we were visiting the temple there was a steady flow of individuals as well as couples paying homage to their Gods and ancestors.
-Other than the ringing of a gong on occasion which seemed to coincide with visitors entering the temple, people were very quiet, meditative and respectful.
+While we were visiting the temple, there was a steady flow of individuals as well as couples paying homage to their Gods and ancestors.
+Other than the ringing of a gong on occasion which seemed to coincide with visitors entering the temple, people were quiet, meditative, and respectful.

-Regarding the gifts of food, we were told that some people bring them and those who need the food can take from the offerings.
-Prior to leaving, the lady interpreting some of what we were viewing told us to wait.
-She presented us with a large Gala apple, held her hands together in a prayerful pose, bowed and wished us luck.
-There is such a friendly and welcoming atmosphere inside of the temple.
+Regarding the donations of food, we were told that some people bring them and those who need the food can take from the offerings.
+Before leaving, the lady interpreting some of what we were viewing told us to wait.
+She presented us with a large Gala apple, held her hands together in a prayerful pose, bowed, and wished us luck.
+There is such a friendly and welcoming atmosphere inside the temple.

 Unlike mausoleums that I have visited, this second building housing urns and memorials seemed beautiful and alive.
 There were food offerings here in addition to some flowers and the burning of incense.
 The people paying homage to their ancestors all appeared to be serene.

 Modest dress is appropriate if wishing to visit this beautiful temple.
-Donations are welcomed.
+Donations are welcome.